LucasLima337/Subdomains_Scanner/README.md

 # Subdomains Bruteforce
-Programa feito em Python que faz o escaneamento de possíveis Subdomínios de um site!
+Python script that scans all the subdomains of a website!

-OBS: Para fins de aprendizado e conhecimento.
+**OBS: Para fins de aprendizado e conhecimento.**

+**OBS: Educational Purposes**